egonw/biohackathon-europe-wikidata/paper/paper.md

 is to text, Wikidata is to data.
 Like in Wikipedia linked-data can be added for everyone, by everyone.
 This makes Wikidata a very rich source of data.

-A substantial part of the data on Wikidata is about scientific publications and the authors of these publications.
+A substantial part of the data on Wikidata is about scientific publications and the authors of these publications [@citesAsAuthority:Taraborelli2016WikiCite].
 Scholia is a tool that uses this data to create a profile page for authors and publications [@usesMethodIn:Nielsen2017Scholia].
 This report describes a workflow to create co-author graphs using the data from Scholia.